 "Most vacuum cleaners will have two filters - pre-motor and post-motor.
-In general, the pre-motor filter would be made of foam or fabric and can handle a larger quantity of dust before needing cleaning.
+The pre-motor filter would generally be made of foam or fabric and can handle a larger quantity of dust before needing cleaning.

-The post-motor filter would more likely be folded or pleated and made from a finer filter medium.
-The vacuum cleaner manufacturer will typically specify the service interval for either of these filters and they would be within my guidance above in terms of likely time periods to be concerned with.
-The filters after the motor will come in different grades (or rather how finely they capture dust) and you would generally find for a given size, a higher grade of filter will need cleaning or replacing more frequently than a lower grade."
+The post-motor filter would likely be folded or pleated and made from a finer filter medium.
+The vacuum cleaner manufacturer will typically specify the service interval for either of these filters, and they would be within my guidance above regarding likely periods to be concerned with.
+The filters after the motor will come in different grades (or rather how finely they capture dust), and you would generally find for a given size, a higher grade of filter will need cleaning or replacing more frequently than a lower grade."

 Many filters are also washable, meaning you can forgo replacing them with regular cleans once every 3-6 months.
-However, in a vacuum cleaner with a non-washable filter, Pablo recommends replacing it "at a minimum every 6 months, at the most every 2 years."
+However, in a vacuum cleaner with a non-washable filter, Pablo recommends replacing it "at a minimum every six months, at the most every two years."

 How to replace a vacuum cleaner filter

-Pablo Montero, CEO of Lupe Technology (opens in new tab), says, "When replacing a filter it's always advisable to avoid dropping the dust that's on it and putting it into the air again where you could breathe it in.
+Pablo Montero, CEO of Lupe Technology, says, "When replacing a filter, it's always advisable to avoid dropping the dust on it and putting it into the air again where you could breathe it in.
 And when washing a filter, it's important to avoid adding cleaning chemicals to the water that may damage the materials in the filter."

 1. Locate the filter

 Finding the filter should be an easy step to get started with.
-In bagged vacuums, the filter grid will most likely be positioned behind the bag.
-Alternatively, some bagless models may have multiple filters in different locations so it's always worth checking the manufacturer's guide.
+The filter grid will most likely be positioned behind the bag in bagged vacuums.
+Alternatively, some bagless models may have multiple filters in different locations, so it's always worth checking the manufacturer's guide.

 2. Prepare your replacement filter

-Most filters will be a standard size however if it's slightly too big for your machine, it's easy to cut down.
-To avoid any issues with choosing the right replacement, we recommend double-checking your vacuum's manual beforehand.
+Most filters will be a standard size - however, if it's slightly too big for your machine, it's easy to cut down.
+We recommend double-checking your vacuum's manual beforehand to avoid issues with choosing the right replacement.

 3. Secure the new filter